b33p-sh33p/y-net/README.md

 #### Music

-There is a small selection of music handpicked by me, but I plan to expand on it.
+There is a small selection of music handpicked by me, but I plan to expand it in the near future.

 #### Games